psharma04/schoolnotes-2/source/_posts/sor1-hsc-consolidation-1.md

 *   Acknowledgement that unity in Christ outweighs the diversity in practice and beliefs in Christianity
 *   Developing opportunities to work, worship and dialogue together

-The National Council of Churches
+The National Council of Churches Australia (NCCA)